Maddiefyfe/reference-website/README.md

 In order for flexbox to work, the parent element must be given a display of flex in CSS code.
 The children then must be given properties such as align-items, algin-content, justify-content, etc. in order to be displayed in flex form.
 These are all written in the CSS code.

+17. Write a code example on how you will use a flexbox property on a parent element with sub properties.

+To add a flexbox to a section your code would look like:

+Section {

+Display: flex;

+Flex-direction: row;

+Justify-content: center;

+Align-content: center;

+}
+In this code, flex items would be displayed horizontally, and all placed in center of flexbox together.